ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

     <img src="{{ site.baseurl }}{% link images/tracking-state-with-type-2s/monorail.png %}">
 </p>

 If you work closely with engineers, or are comfortable working in your application codebase, you can get new logging in place that will stream any new or updated record to Kafka.
 Shopify is built on the [Ruby on Rails](https://rubyonrails.org/) web framework.
-Rails has something called "[Active Record Callbacks](https://guides.rubyonrails.org/active_record_callbacks.html)", which allow you to trigger logic before or after an alternation of an object's (read database record's) state.
+Rails has something called "[Active Record Callbacks](https://guides.rubyonrails.org/active_record_callbacks.html)", which allow you to trigger logic before or after an alternation of an object's (read "database record's") state.
 For our use case, we can leverage the [`after_commit`](https://guides.rubyonrails.org/active_record_callbacks.html#transaction-callbacks) callback to log a record to Kafka after it has been successfully created or updated in the application database.

 ```ruby
 class User < ApplicationRecord